Localization in quiver moduli spaces: Localization in quiver moduli spaces

-for all $i\in Q_0$ and all $\chi\in X(T)$.
-Thus by Lemma $\ref{kompa}$, stable fixed points can be identified with stable representations of the just introduced quiver.\\\\ Next we show that such a representation corresponding to a fixed point $X$ is unique in a certain way.
-Following Remark $\ref{lift}$ choosing another lift $\psi$ just changes the weights of the weight space decomposition by translation by the character $\chi$.
+for all $q\in Q_0$ and all $\chi\in X(T)$.
+Thus by Lemma $\ref{kompa}$, semistable (resp. stable) fixed points can be identified with semistable (resp. stable) representations of the just introduced quiver.\\

+Next we show that such a representation corresponding to a fixed point $X$ is unique in a certain way.
+By the preceding considerations choosing another lift $\psi$ just changes the weights of the weight space decomposition by translation by some character $\mu$.
 This corresponds to a group action of $\mathbb{Z}Q_1$ on $\hat{Q}_0$ defined by

 Now this induces a group action on the set of dimension vectors $\mathbb{N}\hat{Q}_0$.
-Two dimension vectors contained in the same orbit are said to be equivalent in the following. \\Also choosing another representative corresponds to an even translation of the weights and the dimensions of the weights spaces respectively.
-Thus we have in conclusion: \begin{satz} For all fixed points $X\in M_d^s(Q)^T$ there exists (up to equivalence) a unique dimension vector $\hat{d}$ for $\hat{Q}$ such that $X$ correspond to a representation of $\hat{Q}$ with dimension vector $\hat{d}$. \end{satz}
+Two dimension vectors contained in the same orbit are said to be equivalent in the following.
+In the following, we consider the dimension vectors of $\hat{Q}$ up to this equivalence.
+Thus we have in conclusion: \begin{satz} For all fixed points $X\in M_d^s(Q)^T$ there exists (up to equivalence) a unique dimension vector $\hat{d}$ for $\hat{Q}$ such that $X$ corresponds to a stable representation of $\hat{Q}$ with dimension vector $\hat{d}$. \end{satz}